Big Ten power rankings: CBS Sports reveals updated list post-spring

 1. Ohio State

 The Buckeyes top the Big Ten power rankings from CBS after the spring session.
-It’s hard not to pick Ohio State at the top considering what they bring back.
+It’s hard not to pick Ohio State at the top, considering what it brings back.

 2. Oregon